Deepika-Rajasekar/Airplane-Price-Prediction/README.md

 * Inference indicates that engine type, capacity, and range are significant drivers of market value.
 * Turbofan engines and higher capacity models consistently display higher pricing due to efficiency and operational advantages.

-**Conclusion:**

-  This project successfully demonstrates the use of data science and machine learning in the aviation sector.
-By integrating statistical modeling and interactive dashboards, it presents a comprehensive solution for forecasting airplane prices.
-The model provides valuable insights into the factors affecting aircraft valuation and supports strategic planning, investment analysis, and market forecasting.

 **Tools & Technologies:**

 * Language: R